pkimes/spliceclust/README.md

 ## <a name="splicepcp"></a> SplicePCP Examples

-All above plots have used color to represent expression value.
+All above plots have used color to represent expression.
 However, low frequency or outlier events may become lost in this particular view.
 To handle this problem, we also provide the option to plot the splicing objects with vertical height (the y-axis) corresponding to expression.
 The name of the function is a reference to [_parallel coordinates plots_](pcp).
 The same _KLK12_ data is shown below using the